Enjoy Keeping Fit

 About the Author

 Jo Williamson was a personal trainer and Yoga instructor for nearly a decade.
-She works as a freelance consultant helping businesses and individuals set up health clubs and gyms.
+Now, she works as a freelance consultant, helping businesses and individuals set up health clubs and gyms.